spacemeshos/docs/docs/start/smesher/multipleGPUinit.md

+---
+id: multigpu
-# Guide to Using `postcli` for Initializing a Subset of PoST Data
+title: Initializing a Subset of PoST Data With postcli
+---

 ## Introduction